 May 18, 2015

-- Time Format– For this field, choose the radio-button for the format in which you can the time to be displayed across your website.
+- Time Format– For this field, choose the radio button for the format in which you can the time to be displayed on your website.
 Some time formats you can choose from include:

 - Week Starts On– This dropdown can be used for selecting the preferred start date for all the calendar applicable for your WordPress website.
 The default value selected here is ‘Monday’.

 - Site language– This field allows you to set/change the language applicable to your WordPress dashboard.

 Save Changes – Clicking on this button will save all the changes made to the above fields, into the website’s database.
 A confirmation message will also be displayed for the same.

 Dedicated to WordPress blog owners, the Settings Writing Screen allows you to control the interface used for writing new posts.
 The things that can be moderated using this section include the following: